Camera setup for a better MogScore

 - Compare against your own previous result, not against someone else.

-Use the guide with a live preview
+Use the guide with a current-photo preview